Tech-Bond “How to” Videos

 Tank Repair using Tech-patches

 It has been virtually impossible to repair tanks … until now.
-Tanks have thin walls and any repair needs be reinforced with either more adhesive or a fiberglass patch.
-There are problems with either approach.
-Our Tech-patches are quick and easy to apply to any surface, metal or plastic.
-Properly applied, Tech-patches are resistant to oil, gas, all hydrocarbons, water, most commonly used chemicals, thermal cycling and weather.
-Most importantly, Tech-patches, again properly applied, are permanent.
-It bears repeating, Tech-patches are quick and easy to apply to any surface, metal, plastic, wood, etc.
+Thin walls, weather and the substance being stored have defeated all efforts of making lasting repairs.
+Properly applied, Tech-patches are resistant to oil, gas, all hydrocarbons, water, most common chemicals, thermal cycling and weather.
+Tech-patches are quick and easy to apply to any surface, metal, plastic, wood, etc. Most importantly, Tech-patches, again properly applied, are permanent.

 Repairing a hole in a plastic tank.